 Property, plant and equipment: Purchases of individual fixed assets of \$5,000 or greater are capitalized and depreciated.
 Fixed assets are recorded at purchased cost.
-Depreciation of building and renovation costs is provided over the expected minimum life of the asset (40 years and 15 years, respectively) using the straight-line method.
-Depreciation of furniture and equipment is provided over the estimated useful lives of the assets (3-5 years) using the straight-line method.
+Depreciation of building and renovation costs is provided over the expected minimum life of the asset (40 and 15 years, respectively) using the straight-line method.
+Depreciation of furniture and equipment is provided over the estimated useful lives of the assets (3 to 5 years) using the straight-line method.
 Repairs are expensed as incurred.

-If a fixed asset is purchased with funds provided by DHHS and is disposed of, the following procedures apply: If the program for which the equipment is acquired is still receiving support from DHHS, and if the DHHS awarding agency approves, the net proceeds from the sale of the asset may be used for allowable costs of that program.
+If a fixed asset is purchased with funds provided by DHHS, and is disposed of, the following procedures apply: If the program for which the equipment is acquired is still receiving support from DHHS, and if the DHHS awarding agency approves, the net proceeds from the sale of the asset may be used for allowable costs of that program.
 Otherwise, the net amount must be remitted to the DHHS awarding agency.

 Grants: The majority of funding for Start Early's operations is provided by governmental agencies.
 Governmental grants and contracts are accounted for as conditional promises to give and are recognized as revenue when the barriers have been substantially met.
 Generally, the barriers are met when services are performed, and amounts are expended in accordance with the agreement.
-Start Early has received conditional commitments, which generally represent unexpended government grants, amounting to approximately \$11,696,000 which have not been recognized, because Start Early has not yet met the related barriers.
+Start Early has received conditional commitments, which generally represent unexpended government grants, amounting to approximately \$24,000,000, which have not been recognized, because Start Early has not yet met the related barriers.
 These amounts are subject to recognition as Start Early incurs qualifying expenses and performs its duties under the terms of the grant agreements.
 Unexpended amounts received in advance are deferred to the period in which they are earned.

-Contributions: All contributions are considered to be available for the general programs of Start Early unless specifically restricted by the donor.
+Contributions: Contributions, including donors' unconditional promises to give, are recognized as revenue at the net realizable value when the donor's commitment is received.
+All contributions are considered to be available for the general programs of Start Early unless specifically restricted by the donor.